NourShkeir212/passKeeper/README.md

 * **Full Account CRUD:** Create, view, edit, and delete account credentials with an intuitive UI.
 * **Real-time Search:** Instantly find any account by searching for its service name or username.
 * **Slidable Actions:** Quickly edit or delete accounts with modern swipe gestures.
+* **Password Generator:** Create strong, unique, and customizable passwords directly within the app.
+* **Password Strength Meter:** Get real-time feedback on the strength of your passwords as you type.

 ### 🎨 Personalization & Accessibility
 * **Adaptive Theming:** The entire app is beautifully themed.
 Users can manually switch between **Light**, **Dark**, and **System default** themes from the settings screen for a personalized visual experience.